-Seven out of ten people in the US workforce currently believe that managers play favorites at work.
-This is what we found when we conducted a study in 2018 of the US workforce.
+Seven out of ten people in the US workforce believe that managers play favorites at work.
+This is what we found in our 2018 study of the U.S. workforce.
 We also found that just 47% of Americans think that promotions are fairly awarded at their workplaces.

 Where employers go wrong

-On the other hand, in almost every single client engagement I have with C-suite members, when we discuss promotions, they truly believe that the recipients deserve them.
-Often, leaders make decisions about the professional future of an employee based on what they hear from others and not through their direct experiences.
+In almost every single client engagement I have with C-suite members, when we discuss promotions, they truly believe that the recipients deserve them.
+But leaders often make decisions about the professional future of an employee based on what they hear from others and not through their direct experiences.

 We should acknowledge that there’s some confidentiality which prevents leaders from disclosing all information about their decision-making process.
 However, leaders can definitely do a better job expressing their intuition around people’s ability to succeed in leadership roles.

-For All Leaders are those who give their companies the agility and resilience to thrive in today’s complex times by fostering genuine human connections within and across diverse teams.
+For All leaders are those who give their companies the agility and resiliency to thrive in today’s complex times by fostering genuine human connections within and across diverse teams.
 They enable every employee to bring their unique selves to work, no matter who they are or what they do.

 How do the best leaders drive perceptions of fairness in performance appraisals and promotions?

 I conducted a deeper dive into leaders at top-scoring companies on the topic.
 At fair workplaces, For All leaders consistently: